keides2/roam-research-mcp-enterprise/README.md

 ## Features

-The server provides nine powerful tools for interacting with Roam Research:
+The server provides ten powerful tools for interacting with Roam Research:

 1. `roam_fetch_page_by_title`: Fetch and read a page's content by title, recursively resolving block references up to 4 levels deep
 2. `roam_create_page`: Create new pages with optional content